When and where are dogs banned at beaches in France?

 Rules vary between communes

-The rules vary in their nature as they are set by local authorities but do follow a general pattern.
+The rules vary as they are set by local authorities, but they do follow a general pattern.

-Bans are usually in place between June 1 and September 30, although can start as early as April, and end slightly earlier, particularly in the north where beaches get cooler quicker.
+Bans are usually in place between June 1 and September 30, although they can start as early as April, and end slightly earlier, particularly in the north where beaches get cooler faster.

-In some cases, dogs are allowed on the beach early in the morning and at night, to let owners have some time to walk them when the beaches are not busy.
+In some cases, dogs are allowed on the beach early in the morning and at night, giving owners the time to walk them when the beaches are not busy.

 In some areas, only parts of the beach may be off-limits, allowing dogs and owners partial access.
 These areas will be clearly signed at the beach or stated in the decree.